Vidarbha

-Vidarbha (Pronunciation: [ʋid̪əɾbʱə]) is a geographical region in the west Indian state of Maharashtra.
+Vidarbha (Pronunciation: [ʋid̪əɾbʱə]) is a geographical region in the state of Maharashtra, located in the eastern part of the state.
 Forming the eastern part of the state, it comprises Amravati and Nagpur divisions.
 As per the 2011 Census, the region had a population of 23,003,179.
 The region occupies 31.6% of the total area and is home to 21.3% of the total population of Maharashtra.
 Situated in central India, it borders the state of Madhya Pradesh to the north, Chhattisgarh to the east, Telangana to the south and Marathwada and Uttar Maharashtra regions of Maharashtra to the west.

 According to the Hindu epic Mahabharata, Rukmini, the wife of lord Krishna, was born to Bhishmaka, the king of the Vidarbha kingdom.
 Vidarbha was part of the Satavahana Empire during 1st to 2nd century CE).
 The coins and inscriptions from the period of Paramara king Jagadeva, the son of the Udayaditya (reigned c.
 1060–1086) have been found in the northern parts the region.
 According to the Ain-i-Akbari, the region was part of Berar Subah, in the Medieval period.
-In 1680, the region was captured by Sambhaji, the son of Shivaji, who was the founder of Maratha empire.
+In 1680, the region was captured by Sambhaji, the son of Shivaji, who was the founder of Maratha Empire.
 In 1724, Asaf Jah, who later became the Nizam of Hyderabad, declared independence and brought most of the region under his nominal rule.
 The administration and right of collecting taxes were held by the Marathas.
 In 1803, following the defeat of the Marathas, the region came under the rule of British East India Company.
 Later, the British Empire took control of the region from the British East India Company in 1857, and the region was part of Berar and Central Provinces.
 After Indian Independence in 1947, the region remained a part of the Central Provinces and Berar.
 After the Re-organization of Indian states, majority of the region became part of Bombay State in 1957.
 After the bifurcation of Bombay State, into Gujarat and Maharashtra, the region became part of Maharashtra.